piotrpawlowski7/piotrpawlowski7/README.md

 Here are some ideas to get you started:
 -->

 I'm Piotr, a creative freelancer.
-I am making films and I just fall into coding.
+I am making films and I recently fall into coding.
 🎓 I attended Javascript Developer 6-months course
 🔭 with [final project] outcome
 🏀 Learning Javascript, React, jQuery